Hell and High Water

 Richard Widmark’s tough guy Adam Jones takes the helm of the no-flag pirate ship out of professional need — he’s addicted to skippering subs and wants a second chance at a career.
 International cooperation is the order of the day as the diverse crew of former enemies bands together against the one “-ism” they all agree must be opposed at all costs.
 If there’s a character arc, it’s Jones’s: he has to see commie treachery for himself to fight for principle over profit.

 The crew interaction is corny and broadly played.
 Swarthy swab Cameron Mitchell tries to get to cozy with the ‘ma’amselle scienteest,’ something Mitchell was doing a lot of at the time (see Garden of Evil).
-The dialogue for the crew is not the best, but we do get to see Fuller’s favorite bunch of he-man actors.
-Fox contract player Cameron Mitchell receives most of the attention as a grinning idiot, but the fave Fuller faces on display include Richard Loo, Henry Kulky, Neyle Morrow and Sgt.
+The dialogue for the crew is not the best but we do get to see Fuller’s favorite bunch of he-man actors.
+Fox contract player Mitchell receives most of the attention as a grinning idiot, but the fave Fuller faces on display include Richard Loo, Henry Kulky, Neyle Morrow and Sgt.
 Rock himself, the cigar-chomping Gene Evans.
 Perhaps actor David Wayne signed on to fulfill his Fox contract, for his ship’s doctor has very little to do.

 This insane plot complication can only be called irresponsible and provocative.
 I can imagine Party insiders projecting a purloined copy of Hell and High Water in their secret Kremlin & Peiping screening rooms and shaking in their boots.
 If frivolous, decadent Hollywood can toy with life-and-death nuclear issues as blithely as this, what crazy extremes could be expected of the U.S. Government?

 The Fox effects department provides all of the sea-going visuals for Hell and High Water.
 Shots on deck are accomplished in the studio tank, mixing rear projection with iffy traveling matte opticals.
 The secret Chinese islands are matte paintings combined with some well-sculpted fake rocks and caves for the live-action footage.
-A fire scene by the water cleverly re-purposes some stock shots from the 10 year-old Crash Dive, optically repositioned.
+A fire scene by the water cleverly re-purposes some stock shots from the ten year-old Crash Dive, optically repositioned.
 The miniatures are well crafted but not always well- filmed by modern standards, as the murky arctic waters are far too clear; it’s like we’re looking into an aquarium.
 Assuming Fox used ‘Scope lenses on the miniatures as well, the limited focus and warped optical field would certainly restrict the kinds of angles that could be used, even on a model eight feet long.

 Made when new economy-sized Hydrogen Bombs were just alerting people to the notion that Cold War aggression could really destroy the world, Hell and High Water is the damndest, most adolescent expression of confused anti-war, pro-war, peacenik, gung-ho insanity to come from a major studio.
 It’s irresistible.